 - If you’re using TrainingPeaks make sure you “auto sync” with Garmin via the following link (https://www.trainingpeaks.com/garmin), then update TrainingPeaks zones via the additional steps below…

-TRAINING PEAKS CUSTOMIZATION – Go into SETTINGS->ZONES and change your
+TRAINING PEAKS CUSTOMIZATION – Go into SETTINGS->ZONES in the TrainingPeaks phone app or on the web at app.trainingpeaks.com and then:

 NOTE: The “Threshold” pace should be approx ~30 seconds up to 1-2min/mile slower than your 5k pace.
 Do not use your 5k pace as your actual “Threshold” pace since “Threshold” pace generally represents what you could sustain for a full hour or consistent running (somewhere between your 10k up to half marathon pace).